 In principle, the precision of an individual parameter measurement including correlations in the χ^2 -approach can be obtained as the projection of the n-dimensional fit manifold onto the respective axis.
-Similarly, one can project the fit manifold onto a plane, such as the $\sin^2 2\theta{13}$ - δ{CP} -plane, if one wants to show the allowed region in this plane with all the other parameter correlations included.
-In practice, this projection is very difficult: a grid-based method would need $(N{\text{grid}})^n$ function calls of glbChiSys to calculate the projection onto one dimension including the full n-parameter correlation, where N{grid} is the number of points in each direction of the lattice.
-For example, taking only $N{\text{grid}} = 20$ and n = 7 (six oscillation parameters and matter density) would mean more than one billion function calls of glbChiSys.
+Similarly, one can project the fit manifold onto a plane, such as the $\sin^2 2\theta{13}$ - $\delta{\rm CP}$ -plane, if one wants to show the allowed region in this plane with all the other parameter correlations included.
+In practice, this projection (or marginalization) is very difficult: a grid-based method would need $(N{\rm grid})^n$ function calls of glbChiSys to calculate the projection onto one dimension including the full n-parameter correlation, where $N{\rm grid}$ is the number of points in each direction of the lattice.
+For example, taking only $N{\rm grid}=20$ and n=7 (six oscillation parameters and matter density) would mean more than one billion function calls of glbChiSys.
 One can easily imagine that these would be too many for any reasonable application.

 The solution to this problem is using a n-dimensional, local minimizer for the projection instead of a grid-based method, where we will illustrate this minimization process later.
 It turns out that such a minimizer can include a full 6-parameter correlation with of the order of 1 000 function calls of glbChiSys.
-For the minimization we use a derivative free method due to Powell in a modified [7] version1.
+For the minimization we use a derivative free method due to Powell in a modified [18] version1.

-1Not needing derivatives is highly desired since the event rate depends in a non-linear way on the oscillation parameters, thus there is no easy analytical way to obtain derivatives of the χ^2 function.
+1Not to need derivatives is highly desired, since the event rate depends in a non-linear way on the oscillation parameters.
+Thus, there is no easy analytical way to obtain derivatives of the χ^2 function.

-Thus, for each point on the projection axis/plane, one can obtain a result within about 10 to 30 seconds on a modern computer, which means that the complete measurement precision for one fixed true parameter set can be obtained in as much as 10 to 15 minutes.
+Thus, for each point on the projection axis/plane, one can obtain a result within several seconds on a modern computer, which means that the complete measurement precision for one fixed true parameter set can be obtained in a few minutes.
 One can easily imagine that such a minimizer makes more sophisticated applications possible with the help of overnight calculations, such as showing the dependencies on the true parameter values.